What kind of school is IUB? How is it organized?

 Indiana University is a research school.
 The university’s faculty members conduct research, publish books and articles about that research and educate students.
 The faculty are highly accomplished in their respective fields and are considered to be world-class experts on the subjects they teach (IU’s mission statement).

-It may be helpful to think of IUB as an umbrella.
-Under the umbrella are eleven different schools.
-Each school is comprised of different departments and majors.
+It may be helpful to think of Indiana University Bloomington (IUB) as a forest which is made up of ten different key trees or schools.
+Each school is comprised of its own schools, departments and programs (or majors).
 Each school has its own policies and rules for admissions, grades, degree requirements, and graduation.

 Below is the list of schools at Indiana University Bloomington: